Community Assistance Recovery Enterprise (CARE)

 Merced CARE staffs a Housing Coordinator (HC) who works with clients directly in acquiring and maintaining housing.
 The HC assists with rents, leases, and working with housing services/landlords, as well as completing rental application and credit check references.
 The Coordinator also provides linkages to assist in the formulation of a personal budget to include rent, utilities, food, and transportation at the time housing is secured.

 The CARE program is also designed to reach transition age youth between the ages of 18-25 year old who may have children.
 There is also an emphasis to reach out to the underserved Hispanic population in Merced County.

-Please call Merced County Mental Health Line (209) 381-6800 for a screening to be referred to our program.
+Please call Merced County Behavioral Health and Recovery Services (209) 381-6800 for a screening to be referred to our program.